tektutor/git-us-june2023-batch1/Day3/README.md

 # Git Branches

-## Creating a new branch called dev-1.0 from main branch
+## ⛹️‍♀️ Lab - Creating a new branch called dev-1.0 from main branch

 Let us check the log in the main branch
 ```